Missouri Divorce Laws

 Property Distribution in Missouri

 Missouri is an equitable distribution state.
 A divorce judge has a specific set of guidelines to use in order to divide the property and assets of the marriage.
-What is off the table is any property that was given to one spouse as a gift, bequest or inheritance, any property that was obtained after a legal separation, or any property that is agreed by both parties to be excluded.
+What is off the table is any property that was given to one spouse as a gift, bequest, or inheritance, any property that was obtained after a legal separation, or any property that is agreed by both parties to be excluded.

-Whatever is leftover after that will be divided fairly.
+Whatever is left after that will be divided fairly.
 That division is based on the current financial situations of each party, what they contributed to the marriage and where the children will be living.
 A judge can even consider how the husband and wife behaved during the marriage as a factor in deciding who gets what.

 Alimony Awards in Missouri